tom91136/GestureFX/README.md

     # Windows:
     mvnw clean package

-Note: This project uses maven wrapper so you do not need to install maven beforehand.
+This project uses maven wrapper so you do not need to install maven beforehand.

+**NOTE: Be aware that running the tests will spawn actual windows and take over the mouse and keyboard; you will see the test window flicker while different unit tests are invoked.**

 ## Motivation